 - Sodium channel blockers

 - Enteric-coated tablets (pills that are not digested by stomach fluid)

 Sodium bicarbonate is available on the market in the forms of:

 - Baking soda

-Most users report a disgusting salty taste when sodium bicarbonate is mixed with water.
-Stomach relief from heartburn and indigestion usually occur within 30 minutes, often followed by a painless bowel movement.
+Most users used sodium bicarbonate for digestive issues such as heartburn and indigestion.
+They generally reported fast relief after 30 minutes, often followed by a painless bowel movement.

 Many users complained about the unpleasant salty taste when sodium bicarbonate is mixed with water.
 In a few cases, the users reported not noticing any effects.

 Some users applied sodium bicarbonate to improve skin Inflammation from insect bites and damage from sunburn.
 They generally reported good results in relieving the pain.
 Similarly, some people used shampoos with sodium bicarbonate to improve hair smoothness and moisture with generally good results.